 Some other good experiences include staying in the “Tent City” which is built every year for Rann Utsav in Rann of Kutch, Gujarat.
 The white salt desert is one of the most iconic places to visit in India every winter.

 To experience the cold desert, Sand Dunes in Nubra Valley in Ladakh is the perfect place to go.
 It is home to the Bactrian Camels which are camels having two humps.
-The best place to visit in the summers.
+The best place to visit in the summer.
 The Cold Desert of Ladakh is one of the rare places where you can get heatstroke due to harsh sun as well as frostbite due to subzero temperatures.

 2. Spa and Wellness Holidays – Luxury Travel